 What are positive and effective alternatives to orphanages?

 Scripture, common sense, and years of academic research are all in agreement that children grow best in families.
 Family-based care which covers the broad spectrum – or full continuum – of comprehensive and family placement options for children include: prevention services and early intervention services for families; reunification and post-permanency supports with a child’s family of origin; relative or kinship care placement; temporary, interim alternative care, including foster family care; and legal permanency through guardianship and adoption should a child not be able to return home.

 When is adoption the best option for a child?

 Permanent care within a loving and supportive family is the ideal option for every child.
 Where domestic adoption with extended family or community members is a viable option, governments and non-profits should work together to assess each child and potential family for adoption placement.
 When domestic and local families are not a viable option, and after due diligence has been done to connect children to loving families in their community of origin, inter-country adoption can provide a loving, safe, and permanent option for orphaned children.

-Inter-country adoption can never address the needs of all orphaned and vulnerable children, but as a piece of the continuum of care it can provide a vital solution for children who might otherwise grow up in institutional (orphanage) care.
+Inter-country adoption can never address the needs of all orphaned and vulnerable children, but as a piece of the continuum of care it can provide a vital solution for children who might otherwise grow up in residential (orphanage) care.